 Extracts from the University of Reading Policy on module evaluation.

-To facilitate this, every Blackboard course representing a 2017-18 RISIS module was set up with a Module Evaluation area at the bottom of the course menu.
+To facilitate this, from 2017-18 every Blackboard course representing a RISIS module has been set up with a Module Evaluation area at the bottom of the course menu.

 This area includes information for staff and students, and a content item to which the Module Convenor’s response can be attached.

 Action for Module Convenors at the start of the academic year

 If your course for the new academic year is a copy of last year’s course, it will already have the Module Evaluation area, including any documents which were uploaded to this area.